chech0x/eth-dev-env/Readme.md

 # Ethereum Development Enviroment
-This is a docker image for easy development in Ethereum Solidity with Truffle and Ganache.
+This is a docker image for easy development in Ethereum Solidity.
+This image supports:

+ * Truffle,
+ * zeppelin-solidity
+ * and Ganache.

 ## Build image